 Compute the inverse of op1 modulo op2 and put the result in rop.
-If the inverse exists, the return value is non-zero and rop will satisfy 0 < rop < |op2|.
+If the inverse exists, the return value is non-zero and rop will satisfy $0 \le rop < op2$.
 If an inverse doesn't exist the return value is zero and rop is undefined.
-The behaviour of this function is undefined when op2 is zero.